Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day03.md

 “I will use docker stats to check CPU and memory utilization of the container.
 If required, I can also go inside the container using docker exec and check processes using top and memory using free -h.”

+### What is the difference between COPY and ADD in a Dockerfile?

+COPY and ADD both are used to copy files or code from host to the Docker image.
+But ADD has some extra features, like it can extract archive files and can also download files from a URL.

 🔹 Terraform — 5
 ### What is a Terraform Dynamic Block, and why do we use it?